John Baker

 for (year_index in 1:length(years)) {

-<- years[year_index]
+year <- years[year_index]

-year "Prekindergarten"] <- population[population$Year == year, "3- to 5-year-olds"] * enrollment_rates$Prekindergarten_rate
+projections[year_index, "Prekindergarten"] <- population[population$Year == year, "3- to 5-year-olds"] * enrollment_rates$Prekindergarten_rate

 projections[year_index, "Kindergarten"] <- population[population$Year == year, "5-year-olds"] * enrollment_rates$Kindergarten_rate